RICtoday City Guide Play Banner

 • Pet-friendly: Yes, leash required

-Located among 106 acres of hidden-away parkland, these four wooded trails can be accessed from a small parking area at Old Holly and Beechmont Roads.
+Located among 106 acres of hidden-away parkland, you can access four wooded trails from a small parking area at Old Holly and Beechmont Roads.

 Pro tip: Larus Park is an underrated gem in the Richmond area — if you know, you know.